 - Graduate students are directed to take INT601 or an approved alternate course (see Graduate School – RCR Training Requirement).

 - Post-Doctoral researchers and other subject faculty/staff may take INT-601 or complete Collaborative Institutional Training Initiative’s (CITI) ‘General RCR Course’ (see CITI Instructions).

 If you have questions regarding this training requirement or CITI training instructions please contact Amanda Ashe.

 - UMaine Policy & Procedures on Alleged Misconduct in Research and other Scholarly Activities

 - UMaine Policies & Procedures for Financial Disclosures and Conflicts of Interest in Extramurally Sponsored Activities (PDF)

 - ORSP Memo: NSF Data Management Plan Requirements (Word)

-- Instructions: Conflicts of Interest and Responsible Conduct of Research Training (PDF)
+- Instructions: Responsible Conduct of Research Training (PDF)

 - DHHS Office of Research Integrity (ORI)